Devil's Head Conservation Area

 In late spring and summer, be prepared for mosquitoes and black flies.
 Deer ticks are in the area so check yourself daily to prevent Lyme disease.

-The trails on Devil's Head Conservation Area are part of a larger network of hiking trails in known as Cobscook Trails.
+Cobscook Trails Project: The trails on Devil's Head Conservation Area are part of a larger network of hiking trails in known as Cobscook Trails.
 Cobscook Trails is a cooperative project of conservation landowners and community partners that seeks to expand opportunities for nature-based recreation and tourism in eastern Washington County.
-The group produces "Cobscook Trails: A Guide to Walking Opportunities around Cobscook Bay and Bold Coast Region", a 55 page booklet describing walks on 19 area properties.
+The group produces "Cobscook Trails: A Guide to Walking Opportunities around Cobscook Bay and Bold Coast Region," a 55-page booklet describing walks on 19 area properties.
 Find more information about Cobscook Trails, including how to purchase the guidebook, visit: The Cobscook Trails Project.

 City of Calais